Unity-Technologies/ProjectAuditor/Documentation~/GettingStarted.md

 <img src="images/window-menu.png">

-Once the Project Auditor window is opened.
-Press *Analyze* to analyse the project.
+Once the Project Auditor window is opened, simply press Analyze to generate a report.
+By default, Project Auditor runs all supported modules, however, this behavior can be customized by selecting the desired modules before running the analysis.
+Alternatively, it is possible to load a previously saved report (json format) by clicking on the *Import* button next to *Analyze*.

 <img src="images/intro.png">